 There is a terrific amount of online resources for scholars interested in researching the Dutch Colonial Empire, including the Netherlands East India Company or Vereenigde Oostindische Compagnie (VOC).

 Nationaal Archief (NA): The Dutch National Archives are physically located in The Hague.
 Yet, they maintain a substantial online inventory of their documents.
 Additionally, many of their primary sources have been digitized.
 All of their VOC items have been digitized.
-They are currently in the process of uploading these files online.
-Although, considering the sheer volume of sources, this will take many years.
-Many items have already been uploaded.
+In 2020, the National Archives made most of their VOC archives available online.
+In 2021, an additional search tool for transcribed Dutch colonial documents was developed by a Leiden University lecturer.

 Towards a New Age Partnership (TANAP): TANAP is a multi-national program that links the various archives in the Netherlands, Indonesia, Malaysia, Sri Lanka, India, South Africa, and the United Kingdom which hold VOC-related documents.
 They maintain a database of VOC documents and VOC inventories from the various archives.